 This bill amends the Code of West Virginia by adding a new section, 3-1-2b, which mandates that all candidates for state, county, or local office must have their principal place of residence within the election district they seek to represent.
-The bill defines "principal residence" as the domicile of the candidate, encompassing both physical residency and the intent to remain in the area.
-It outlines various factors that can be used to establish a candidate's principal residence, including the physical characteristics of their residence, the duration of their stay, and their intent regarding future residency.
+The bill defines "principal residence" as the domicile of the candidate, which encompasses both physical residency and the intent to remain in the area.
+It outlines various factors that can be used to establish a candidate's principal residence, including the physical characteristics of their residence, the time spent there, and other indicators such as vehicle registration and voter registration addresses.

-Additionally, the bill specifies that certain candidates, including those running for Circuit Court Judge, Family Court Judge, or Prosecuting Attorney, are exempt from this residency requirement.
-The intent of this legislation is to ensure that elected officials have a genuine connection to the communities they represent, thereby enhancing accountability and local representation.
+Additionally, the bill specifies that the residency requirement does not apply to candidates for Circuit Court Judge, Family Court Judge, or Prosecuting Attorney.
+This legislation aims to ensure that elected officials have a genuine connection to the communities they represent, thereby enhancing accountability and local representation.

 Statutes affected: Introduced Version: 3-1-2b